10 Classic Rock Songs About Dogs

 #5 – Dog Eat Dog (performed by AC/DC)

 The signature riffs and Scott’s vocal performance made “Dog Eat Dog” a popular favorite, especially after fans outside Australia learned about these men from the land of Down Under.
-Not long after AC/DC became popular in North America, “Dog Eat Dog” became a favorite song of choice on programs like America’s Funniest Home Videos.
-Crazy canines caught on film would have their footage shown on television which was sure to have the audience erupt in laughter.
+Not long after AC/DC became popular in North America, “Dog Eat Dog” became a favorite song on programs like America’s Funniest Home Videos.
+Crazy canines caught on film would have their footage shown on television, which would make the audience erupt in laughter.

 #4 – By-Tor and the Snow Dog (performed by Rush)

-“By-Tor and the Snow Dog” was a title that came to Rush’s road manager, Howard Ungerleider, after encountering two dogs at a party he was at.
-One was a German Shepherd while the other was a tiny white dog.
+“By-Tor and the Snow Dog” was a title that came to Rush’s road manager, Howard Ungerleider, after he encountered two dogs at a party he was at.
+One was a German Shepherd, while the other was a tiny white dog.
 The German Shepherd’s name was By-Tor because he always bit whoever entered Ungerleider’s house.
 The tiny white dog was the snow dog referenced in the song.

-“By-Tor and the Snow Dog” was broken into four parts that had guitarist Alex Lifeson perform as the snow dog while vocalist Geddy Lee took on the role of By-Tor.
-It was a battle between the two dogs that saw the nervous little snow dog emerge victorious.
-This recording was featured on the 1974 album, Fly by Night and it was released in 1975.
-This was also the first recording that had Neil Peart in the lineup as the band’s drummer and lyricist.
+“By-Tor and the Snow Dog” was broken into four parts, with guitarist Alex Lifeson performing as the snow dog while vocalist Geddy Lee took on the role of By-Tor.
+A battle between the two dogs saw the nervous little snow dog emerge victorious.
+This recording was featured on the 1974 album Fly by Night and released in 1975.
+This was also the first recording with Neil Peart in the lineup as the band’s drummer and lyricist.

 For eight and a half minutes, “By-Tor and the Snow Dog” started off as a song that would later have 1975’s “The Necromancer” emerge as its mythological sequel.
 Fly by Night and “By-Tor and the Snow Dog” marked the beginning of a new era Rush as newcomer Peart played a key role in the group’s rise to global stardom.
 Embracing the realm of fantasy in their musical material was a niche Rush perfected as a progressive rock band that won millions of dedicated fans worldwide.